dvcarrillo/sockets-chat/README.md

-# Simple Java chat with GUI
+# Simple client-server Java chat with GUI

 A simple chat programmed in Java and Swing, using sockets.
 There is a client and a server, which can send messages between them using a username.
 The server defines the IP and the port, and the